 Yes - you should always plan to complete one.

-It is a matter of it is better to plan on a safety stop and not need one rather than need a safety stop and not having planned for one.
-This is also why it is so important that recreational sport divers observe their no decompression limits.
+It is better to plan on a safety stop and not need one rather than need a safety stop and not having planned for one.
+This is also why it is so important that recreational sport divers observe there no decompression limits.